Outlines (song)

 "Outlines" is a song recorded by Dutch record producer and DJ Mike Mago and Canadian synth-pop group Dragonette.
-It was released as a single on 29 August 2014 by Spinnin' Records.
+It was released as a single on 29 August 2014 through Armada Music (formerly Spinnin' Records).

 Music video

 The music video for "Outlines" premiered on 15 August 2014.
-The video shows a blurred young woman in a leotard dancing inside of an abandoned building.
+The video shows a blurred young woman in a leotard dancing inside an abandoned building.
 While the woman dances, she produces outlines of herself that show her previous dance moves.